codurance/site/src/_posts/2018-10-17-the-functional-style-part-5.md

 }
 ```

-Notice that the invalid paths contain HTTP status codes in them, therefore this code _must_ live in the application component that is dealing with HTTP requests and responses.
-It would be inappropriate for it to live anywhere else.
+Please note that `RequestError` is _not_ an exception; it does, however, contain an HTTP status code, therefore this code _must_ live in the application component that is dealing with HTTP requests and responses.
+It would be inappropriate for it to live anywhere else: in a service class, for example.

 Now we can rewrite the endpoint like this: